 Before you head to the Post Office – because the USPS requires you to hand deliver all packages being sent through an APO or FPO address – know that your Military Mail shipments will require customs forms.
 Learn more about customs forms.

-Regardless of class of mail or the shipment’s contents, all mail over 16 oz. must be accompanied by a customs form.
+Regardless of the class of mail or the shipment’s contents, all mail over 16 oz. must be accompanied by a customs form.
 All Military Mail weighing less than 16 oz. that may contain dutiable contents must also be shipped with a customs form.
-The specify form (ie PS Form 2976, 2976-A, or 2976-B) will depend on the service selected.
 Learn more about the types of customs forms.

-If you've printed your label through ShippingEasy, we'll have generated these for you.
+If you have printed your label through ShippingEasy, we will generate these forms for you.
 Learn more about configuring your international shipment settings.